Ninjex/Confabulation/README.md

 1. Create a new file that will contain your bot, for an example I will call it ```bot.rb```

-require the constructor from the main file: ```require_relative 'constructor.rb'```
+Require the constructor from the main file: ```require_relative 'constructor.rb'```

-Create an object from the bot class with the server and some basic information
+2. Create an object from the bot class with the server and some basic information

 Syntax: ```# object = Bot.new('Nick', 'Owner', 'server', port, '#channel')```

 Example: ```bob = Bot.new('Bob', 'Ninjex', 'chat.freenode.net', 6667', '#defocus')```

-Next we can choose to add a moderator list to our bot using the mods method from inside ```Class Bot```
+3. Next we can choose to add a moderator list to our bot using the mods method from inside ```Class Bot```

 This will allow the specified users to access the methods within ```methods/access/mod/```